openmrv/MRV/Formatted/Modules_3/2_sample_selection_April_5_2021.md

 ---
 title: Sample selection
-summary: In the previous tutorial, we designed a sample by choosing a selection protocol and determining the sample size and allocation.
+summary: In Sampling design for estimation of area and map accuracy, we designed a sample by choosing a selection protocol and determining the sample size and allocation.
 In this tutorial we will physically draw from a study area the sample that we designed.
 Here, we illustrate how to draw a sample in QGIS, and Google Earth Engine/AREA2
 author: Pontus Olofsson
 creation date: February, 2021
 language: English